ilyukari/ilyukari/README.md

 <p align="center">
-eden　or　ׅsofi　𓐩</br>
+eden　or　ׅjordyn　𓐩</br>
-16　　they　╱　he　╱ she </br>
+16　　he/they </br>
-genderfaer aroacespec lesbian</br>
+genderqueer lesbian</br>
-yuzuki yukari kamioshi 🐰</br>
+huge yuzuki yukari and kawoshin fan🐰</br>
 </p>
-<p align="center">main interests rn are vocal synths, musipros (bandori, love live and im@s, and many others), and evangelion. i like a million other things though!! </p>
+<p align="center">main interest rn is evangelion!! i like a million other things though!! </p>
-<p align="center">always iwc please... i am a very shy and anxious person a lot of the time and have a lot of difficulty interacting with people for various reasons. i swear i dont bite (╥ᴗ╥) </p>
+<p align="center">always iwc please... i am a very shy and anxious person a lot of the time and have a lot of difficulty interacting with people for various reasons (╥ᴗ╥) </p>
 <p align="center">-14/+19 on thin ice. basic dni.</br></p>
-<p align="center">i speak mostly english but i can understand spanish and can somewhat speak it 😅</br></p>
+<p align="center">i speak primarily english but i can somewhat understand spanish 😅</br></p>